Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: Evaluating AnalyticScore

 The feature labeling task described in Figure~\ref{fig:prompts} was designed to produce human-\emph{understandable} features (Principle~\ref{prin:grounded}).
 But how well does the LLM’s featurization behavior align with how humans actually understand this task?
 Even more fundamentally, how well do humans themselves agree in their understanding of this task?

 To answer these questions, we sampled 50 (response, analytic component) pairs for each of the 3 assessment areas.
 To ensure balanced representation, the sample included a balanced number of pairs from each of the three score categories, as initially determined by the GPT-4.1-mini featurizer.
 We then asked 7 human annotators to conduct the labeling task on these samples.
-The human annotators consisted of five volunteers from \institution and two of the study's authors.
-None of the annotators had prior exposure to any of the LLM's featurization outputs.
+The human annotators consisted of five volunteers from an R1 institution and two of the study's authors.
+None of the annotators had prior exposure to the LLM's featurization outputs, preventing any potential bias.
 All annotators had advanced academic training (PhD-level) and teaching experience, five of whom have been instructors at the primary, secondary, and/or post-secondary level.

-The annotators received an oral presentation of the purpose of the study along with links to 3 Qualtrics forms to be filled out, one in each assessment area.
-The form reiterated the study’s purpose, explained the task, and presented 50 items to annotate, each containing the context of the assessment item and the same featurizer prompt shown in Figure~\ref{fig:prompts}.
-The overall process took each annotator between 2.5 to 3.5 hours.
+Additional details about the annotation process can be found in Appendix~\ref{sec:appendix_alignment_study}.

-Aggregate Human label was generated by majority voting (ties resolved randomly).
-We calculated inter-rater reliability among human labelers (Krippendorff's $\alpha$) and alignment between each LLM featurizer and aggregate human labels (QWK and class-wise F1).
+Human label was generated by majority voting (ties resolved randomly).
+We calculated inter-rater reliability among human labelers (Krippendorff's $\alpha$) and alignment between each LLM featurizer and human labels (QWK and class-wise F1).
 We report the 95\% bootstrap CI of each metric, reweighting the sampling probability to account for the initial balanced sampling of score categories.